Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 \subsubsection{Local weaves for Type 2 Columns}

-It is a well-known property of the symmetric group that any two reduced word expressions for the same element can be transformed into each other via finite sequences of the following two moves (see for instance \cite[Section 3.3]{BjornerBrenti}): \begin{itemize} \item[-] $s_is_j\sim s_js_i$, if $|i-j|>1$; \item[-] $s_is_js_i\sim s_js_is_j$, if $|i-j|=1$. \end{itemize}
+It is a well-known property of the symmetric group, see for instance \cite[Section 3.3]{BjornerBrenti}, that any two reduced word expressions for the same element can be transformed into each other via finite sequences of the following two moves: \begin{itemize} \item[-] $s_is_j\sim s_js_i$, if $|i-j|>1$; \item[-] $s_is_js_i\sim s_js_is_j$, if $|i-j|=1$. \end{itemize}

 Now consider the weave $\n(\w_{0,n})$ and the $s_1$-strand labelled by the $i$-th appearance of $s_1$ in the standard reduced expression $\w_{0,n}$.
 In order to construct the weave for a Type 2 column, in Definition \ref{def:weaveType2} below, we need the following auxiliary local weaves: